simple-registry/simple-registry/doc/reference/api-endpoints.md

 ```

 Delete a blob owned by the namespace.
 If the digest is still referenced by manifest metadata in
-that namespace, Angos returns `DENIED` and leaves the blob unchanged.
+that namespace, Angos returns `DENIED` (HTTP 409) and leaves the blob unchanged: the reference is a
+state the client can resolve by deleting the manifest first, not a method the registry refuses.
 After those references are
 removed, deleting the blob removes that namespace's ownership; the underlying blob data is removed
 only when no namespace references the digest.